There are few choices in life as significant and monumental as your decision to join the military.

 - Marine Corps = 28 years old

-As you can see, the U.S. Coast Guard and Marine Corps have the strictest enlistment standards in relation to age.
+As you can see, the U.S. Army and Marine Corps have the strictest enlistment standards in relation to age.

-Meanwhile, the U.S. Army and National Guard accommodate the oldest members with a cutoff at the age of 42.
+Meanwhile, the U.S. Navy and Coast Guard accommodate the oldest members with a cutoff at the ages of 41 and 42, respectively.

 The Air Force will surprisingly admit new recruits into their late 30s.